SotaroKaneda/CapstoneLPR/README.md

 - scripts/utility.py : support functions
 - scripts/  : Contains several scripts used to label or create datasets
 - classifier/ Resnet50 model, pytorch dataset, and train.py script used for Resnet50 model training
+- extra-code/ : various scipts used for dataset generation and other tasks
+    - *Most of these will need to be modified in some way.
+None of this code here has been generalized.*
-- demo-scripts/ : used throught the year
+- demo-scripts/ : demo files used throught the year
 - easyocr/ : easyocr prediction scripts
 - trocr/ : trocr prediction scripts
 - yolo : YOLOv5 training README.md